solo-system/solo-system.github.io/about.md

 The Solo was developed to solve a need within our own project to have a servicable field recorder that was cheap and easy in remote overseas locations.
-In africa
+In West African rainforest, where importing hardware is difficult and costly, and returning broken hardware for servicing is prohibitvely bureaucratic.

 It was important that the device was:

-* Inexpensive - broken eaten by monkey
+* Inexpensive - don't care if it's dropped, grabbed by ape, or stolen by hunter.
 * Servicable in-situ.
+* availability: built from consumer components (as far as possible)
-* no returns from rainforest / customer service.
+* no returns from rainforest / customer service
-* no configuration at field site (installation point).
+* no configuration at field site (installation point)
 * versatile (any microphone, any battery etc...)
-* affordable to projects and organisations in poor countries.
+* affordable to projects and organisations in all countries
-* modular - so you can cannibalise broken components together to get them working again.
+* modular: broken units can be repaired and maintained

 And once it was useful to me, it was useful to others, so I opened it up - it's now open source.